Presider’s Page for 25 December (Christmas Day Mass)

 Introduction (by the Presider) Let us bring our prayers to God, who has shown his salvation to the nations in the birth of Jesus.

-- That the people of Syria and Aleppo may have the gift of peace (pause for quiet prayer).
+- That the people of Syria may have the gift of peace (pause 10 seconds for quiet prayer).
 Lord, hear us.

-- That migrants may find love and mercy in Europe (pause for quiet prayer).
+- That migrants may find love and mercy in Europe and USA (pause 10 seconds for quiet prayer).
 Lord, hear us.

-- That people bereaved in 2016 may be comforted (pause for quiet prayer).
+- That those affected by the tsunami in Indonesia may have the help they need (pause 10 seconds for quiet prayer).
 Lord, hear us.

-- That those who are lonely may experience friendship and love (pause for quiet prayer).
+- That people who are lonely may experience friendship and love (pause 10 seconds for quiet prayer).
 Lord, hear us.

-The presider prays for the dead: For our friends who have fallen asleep in Christ (especially N and N), and for all our friends who died since last Christmas, whom we remember now: (pause for quiet prayer) that the peace and joy of heaven may be theirs (pause for quiet prayer).
+The Presider prays for the dead: For our friends who have fallen asleep in Christ (especially N and N), and for all our friends who died since last Christmas, whom we remember now: that the peace and joy of heaven may be theirs (pause 10 seconds for quiet prayer).
 Lord, hear us.

 Conclusion (by the Presider) O God, your love for your people is sure: hear our prayers and grant us your grace, through Christ our Lord.
 Amen.